dodoztestrepo/testfork/README.md

 ## Integration Ecosystem

-Recognizing the diverse ecosystem of data sources and consumer applications, FoaaS intends to support a broad spectrum of integrations:
+Recognizing the diverse ecosystem of data sources and consumer applications, FaaS intends to support a broad spectrum of integrations:

 -   **Databases & Data Warehouses:** Whether through ODBC connectors or native integrations, connecting with SQL databases, NoSQL stores, and cloud-based data warehouses.
 -   **REST APIs & Webhooks:** Facilitating data exchange with SaaS platforms, custom applications, and external services through RESTful APIs and webhooks.